SudoWaster/Nucifera-Chat/doc/JDBCDatasource.md

 ### Datasource prerequisites

-You will need a properly configured database with an account that can login, and create or modify tables.
-Check your database vendor and version to be sure which driver to use.
+You will need a properly configured database with an account that can login, create and modify data in a desired database.

-If this account has ALL WITH GRANT OPTION privileges, JPA should automatically create tables.
+If this account has ALL privileges, EclipseLink will automatically create or update existing tables (no need to manually prepare the database).

 ### Example with PostgreSQL
 Provided we have our database set up, we will configure the datasource.

 #### Driver
-Prepare your database driver.
+Prepare your JDBC database driver.
 For PostgreSQL you can download one from [the official page](https://jdbc.postgresql.org/).
 We'll be using version 42.2.5, which is the most recent one as of 2018-11-14.
 Put this driver in your drivers folder.
 For Glassfish 5, it would be `glassfish/domains/${domain}/lib`.
 Then restart your server.

 #### Connection pool